HexRx/simple-ftp-deploy/README.md

 List of custom triggers to call when specific event happens.
 Each trigger can contain:

 * `"on"` *string* - When to call trigger (available values: `"save"` or `"delete"`).
 * `"extensions"` *array of string, optional* - For which file extensions call this trigger.
+See `"ignoredExtension"` for more info.
 * `"filenames"` *array of string, options* - For which filenames call this trigger.
+See `"ignoredFilenames"` for more info.
 * `"execute"` *string* - Path (relative from project root) to python file to execute

 See example usage of triggers [here](https://gist.github.com/Aiq0/790aa5f04209e5b049138445fd79c522)